franz-sotoleal/PQD-BE/README.md

+# Product Quality Dashboard

+The PQD system is made of three components: PQD-API, PQD-Front, and PQD-DB.
+PQD-API is the main component of the system.
+The PQD-API is implemented using Hexagonal architecture.
+PQD-Front is the user interface of the system.
+PQD-DB is the database of the system, that is used by the PQD-API

 # Product Quality Dashboard API

 Here you can read about the business use case of the API, how it was built and what to keep in mind while